AllegrettoJ/MDMG-v1.1/README.md

 These python codes aim to recommend personalized group tours for different travelling days.
 We first cluster the users using 2 clustering methods: random & kmeans; and then solve the problem as an integer programming in order to recommend an ideal itinerary to each group.
 The package we used is pulp.
 The dataset used can be found at https://sites.google.com/site/limkwanhui/datacode#icaps16, which is collected and formed in the following paper.
 1.)
 Kwan Hui Lim, Jeffrey Chan, Christopher Leckie and Shanika Karunasekera.
 "Towards Next Generation Touring: Personalized Group Tours".
 In Proceedings of the 26th International Conference on Automated Planning and Scheduling (ICAPS'16).
 Pg 412-420.
 Jun 2016.
+The idea of constrained clustering k-means is from Wagstaff, and the source code of cop-kmeans is adopted from  Wagstaff, K.; Cardie, C.; Rogers, S.; Schrödl, S. (2001).
+"Constrained K-means Clustering with Background Knowledge".
+Proceedings of the Eighteenth International Conference on Machine Learning. pp. 577–584.
+2.)
+Wagstaff, K.; Cardie, C.; Rogers, S.; Schrödl, S. (2001).
+"Constrained K-means Clustering with Background Knowledge".
+Proceedings of the Eighteenth International Conference on Machine Learning. pp. 577–584.

 ## Included Files
 ### Code Files